MaharramSadikhli/DeadpoolAndWolverineHeroes/README.md

 Deadpool & Wolverine
 ==================================

 The Deadpool & Wolverine app is a list of hero photos with information about them including their name, the name of the actor who played, and super powers.
 This app also uses Material Design to create a beautiful app experience for the user.
+And also used Marvel, Deadpool color palette, and Marvel font family.

 Tools
 --------------